GitauHarrison/notes/02_django/03_templates.md

 (venv)$ python manage.py runserver
 ```

-Copy the URL http://127.0.0.1:8000/ and paste it in the browser.
+Copy the URL http://127.0.0.1:8000/ and paste it into the browser.
 You may see the following page.

 ![Page Not found](/02_django/images/03_templates/404.png)

-This is an issue with how we configured our project's URL patters.
-In the [previous article](/02_django/02_applications_and_routes.md#project-urls), we pointed out that if we would like the root URL to point to the the home page of our `blog` app, then we need to make the first argument of the `path()` function an empty string.
+This is an issue with how we configured our project's URL patterns.
+In the [previous article](/02_django/02_applications_and_routes.md#project-urls), we pointed out that if we would like the root URL to point to the home page of our `blog` app, then we need to make the first argument of the `path()` function an empty string.
 Otherwise, we will need to append `/blog` to the root URL to access the home page of our blog.

 As soon as you make the changes, the text "Blog Home" should show up.
-It looks exactly the same as before, but if you inspect the source code, you will notice that the file structure has changed.
+It looks the same as before, but if you inspect the source code, you will notice that the file structure has changed.

 ![Blog home source code](/02_django/images/03_templates/blog_home_source_code.gif)